 About the EVAP System

 The idea is to keep the fumes stay within the tank so it won’t cause air pollution.
-It will also prevent the fuel smell from coming outside, especially to the inside area of the car.
+It will also prevent the fuel smell from coming outside, especially to the car’s inside area.
 After all, it is not a nice smell.
-For some sensitive people, it is nauseating.
+For some sensitive people, it isn’t enjoyable.

 The Safety Concern